shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-bid-error-report.md

 ---
-title : Microsoft Monetize - Curator Bid Error Report description : Learn how Curator Bid Error Report helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Xandr platform.
+title: Microsoft Monetize - Curator Bid Error Report
+description: Learn how Curator Bid Error Report helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Xandr platform.
 ms.date: 10/28/2023
 ---